 buffer and flush data.

-All items (both logs and metrics) passing through Vector are known as an "event", which is explained in detail in the data model section.
+Data, such as logs and metrics, that passes through Vector is known as an "event".
+Events are explained in detail in the data model section.